 “For 35 years, survivors and their children who are forced to flee their homes have been able to find safety in FVPSA-funded shelters,” said Cindy Southworth, NNEDV Executive Vice President and Interim CEO.
 “While FVPSA funding supports survivors seeking immediate safety, it also sustains organizations working to eradicate domestic violence once and for all.”

 While other federal laws fund services to respond to the criminal and legal aspects of domestic violence, FVPSA services help advance improvements for survivors in health, social services, and other systems.
-State domestic violence coalitions, which are authorized and funded by FVPSA, advance this work in each state and U.S. territory to ensure that survivors and their children have access to high quality and responsive services and systems.
-FVPSA also advances a prevention framework through state and community prevention grants administered and evaluated by the Centers for Disease Control and Prevention.
+State and territorial domestic violence coalitions, which are authorized and funded by FVPSA, advance this work in each state and U.S. territory to ensure that survivors and their children have access to high-quality and responsive services and systems.

-“As we look to future of our movement’s work, we must double down on our commitments to prevention and equal access,” said Southworth.
+“As we look to the future of our movement’s work, we must double down on our commitments to prevention and equal access,” said Southworth.
 “Congress must fund FVPSA at $200 million and reauthorize the act with key enhancements so that we can serve all survivors and work to create a world free from violence.”

-- The bill increases investments in domestic violence prevention.
+• Increased investments in domestic violence prevention